 - Line two large baking sheets with parchment paper or wax paper.
 Set aside.

-- Beat peanut butter and butter in a medium bowl with an electric mixture until smooth.
+- Beat peanut butter and butter in a large bowl with an electric mixer until smooth.
 Add confectioners' sugar.
 Beat on low to begin to combine the ingredients.
 Finish by kneading by hand until thoroughly mixed.
 The mixture will be crumbly.
-Roll into balls about the size of a quarter; place balls on the prepared pan.
+Roll into balls about the size of a quarter, 9 to 10 grams each; place balls on the prepared pan.
+(See Tip 3)

 - Meanwhile, melt chocolate wafers in the top of a double boiler set over simmering water; stir until smooth.
 Insert a toothpick in the top of peanut butter balls and dip into chocolate.
 Let excess chocolate drip off.
 Place the coated balls on the prepared pan; drizzle a small amount of chocolate on top of the balls to cover the hole made by the toothpick.
 Let cool completely.